bcizek91/classification_homework_uw_fintech/README.md

 ### *Which model had the best recall score?*
 ---
 EasyEsembleClassifer again bested SMOTE logistic regression with a total recall score of 0.94 vs. 0.87

 ### *Which model had the best geometric mean score?*
 ---
-EasyEsembleClassifer has the best geometric mean score with a 0.93 vs. 0.84 by the SMOTE logistic regression,
+EasyEsembleClassifer has the best geometric mean score with a 0.93 vs. 0.84 by the SMOTE logistic regression.

+### *What are the top three features?*
 ---
-### *What are the top three features?*
 EasyEsembleClassifier does not have a feature_importances_ function, but the top 3 features for the BalancedRandomForestClassifier were *total_rec_perncp*, *total_pymnt_inv*, *total_pyment*.
 These features makes sense as they indicate whether a client pays their loan and what amount determines their level of risk.
----